 What Happens Once You Report Your Condition To Alberta Transportation

-To have your license reinstated, a Medical Review committee will look carefully and your individual case and make a personalized assessment based on the following criteria:
+To have your license reinstated, a Medical Review committee will look carefully at your individual case and make a personalized assessment based on the following criteria:

 - The physician feels the individual is being truthful about the frequency of seizures;